department

 DUSP Career Development Internships

 The DUSP Career Development Internship program is aimed at providing Master's and upper-level Undergraduate students with meaningful professional experience to strengthen and enhance their academic experience.
 The Career Development Program regularly solicits listings for semester-long internships from an extensive database of area alumni/ae and other employers.
 Students in the Department have worked at a variety of local organizations, including community development corporations, public agencies, and private consulting firms.
-Listings are posted near the Student Common Room and on the DUSP Career Resources Web site at the start of each semester.
 Students may also secure positions on their own, using their own contacts and networks.
-In addition, the MIT Careers Office (MITCO) provides assistance to all MIT students, including access to resources helpful to internship seekers.
-MITCO is located in Room 12-170; the phone number is (617) 253-4733.
 Students receive a stipend from the Department based on an internship commitment of 144 hours (an average of 12 hours per week for 12 weeks).
-MCP students receive a stipend of $2,300 and Undergraduates receive $2,000.
+MCP students receive a stipend of $3,000 and Undergraduates receive $2,500.
 The Department offers limited financial support to eligible organizations.
-Students, employers and faculty sponsors sign a three-way agreement describing the work assignment and compensation arrangements..
+Students, employers and faculty sponsors sign a three-way agreement describing the work assignment and compensation arrangements.
+In addition, MIT Career Advising & Professional Development (CAPD) provides assistance to all MIT students, including access to resources helpful to internship seekers.

 Yes.
 Our students come from a variety of academic and professional backgrounds, including but not limited to public policy, urban design & planning, architecture, economics, political science and engineering.